Rouquier's conjecture and diagrammatic algebra: WF Hecke algebras

-Usually in the theory of twisted Fock spaces, one has a basis indexed by $\ell$-multipartitions, and the structure of this space (especially its $\gu$-module structure) depends on an $\ell$-tuple of integers, called the {\bf charge} of the different partitions.
-These charges both determine the physical position of partitions on a line, and determine a fundamental weight of $\slehat$ by taking reduction modulo $e$.
-We wish to separate these functions of the charge, and generalize to the case where $\slehat$ is replaced by $\gu$. \begin{definition} A {\bf weighting} of an $\ell$-multipartition is an ordered $\ell$-tuple $(r_1,\dots, r_\ell)\in (\C/\Z)^\ell$ and an ordered $\ell$-tuple $(\vartheta_1,\dots,\vartheta_\ell)\in \R^\ell$ with $\vartheta_i\neq \vartheta_j$ (with no assumption of congruence between the two). \end{definition}
+Usually in the theory of twisted Fock spaces, one has a basis indexed by $\ell$-multipartitions, and the structure of this space (especially its $\gu$-module structure) depends on choice of charge.

+These charges contribute to the structure of the Fock space and its $\slehat$ action in two different ways: the order induced on boxes by the charged content, and value of the charged content $\pmod e$.
+We wish to separate these functions of the charge, and generalize to the case where $\slehat$ is replaced by $\gu$. \begin{definition} A {\bf weighting} of an $\ell$-multipartition is an ordered $\ell$-tuple $(r_1,\dots, r_\ell)\in (\C/\Z)^\ell$ and an ordered $\ell$-tuple $(\vartheta_1,\dots,\vartheta_\ell)\in \R^\ell$ with $\vartheta_i\neq \vartheta_j$ (with no assumption of congruence between the two). \end{definition} The quantities $r_*$ carry the information which corresponds to the residue class $\pmod e$, and quantities $\vartheta_*$ carry the information of the induced order on boxes.

-Given an arbitrary weighting, we associate a {\bf residue} in $U$ to each box of the diagram of a multi-partition: the box $(a,b,m)$ receives $r_m+k(a-b)$; note that all elements of $U$ occur for some multipartition.
+Given an arbitrary weighting, we associate a {\bf residue} in $U$ to each box of the diagram of a multi-partition: the box $(a,b,m)$ receives $r_m+k(b-a)$; note that all elements of $U$ occur for a box of some multipartition.
 We will often match these residues with their corresponding simple roots of $\gu$.
 We let $\res(\xi/\eta)$ for a skew multi-partition $\xi/\eta$ denote the sum of the roots corresponding to each box in its diagram.

 In essence, if the residues $r_i$ and $r_j$ do not differ by an integer multiple of $k$, the corresponding partitions will not interact; this is analogous to a result of Dipper and Mathas \cite[1.1]{DMmorita} for Ariki-Koike algebras.
 Thus, let us concentrate on the case where the graph $U$ is connected.